vijilAI/docs/source/dome/config.md

 # Configuring Dome

 Vijil Dome provides a number of input and output guards to protect against a variety of attacks and harms.
 Guided by internal acceptable use policies and compliance guidelines, an enterprise developer can combine one or more guards into a configuration via either a dictionary or a TOML file.
+Dome provides a wide range of guard methods, featuring various categories such as Security, Moderation and Privacy that can be combined and customized to enhance the security of your applications.

 ## Default Configuration